Chris Evans MP

 Given the levels of spending the government has recently had to undertake I believe this tax would help us to start balancing our books.
 Of course, a digital sale tax alone will not solve the problems our high streets are facing.
 Before the pandemic and the offer of business rates relief, I campaigned for business rates reform.
 Visits to our local high streets showed that small businesses were unfairly affected by business rates, while out of town business parks with free parking and large businesses often benefitted.

 “While internet shopping is convenient, its rise poses a huge threat to our high streets.“

 HERE FOR THE HIGHSTREETS

 During the pandemic, our high streets were noticeably quieter, however many staff still worked on the frontline in supermarkets and other essential shops throughout this time.
-I am a vice-chair of the All-Party Parliamentary Group for Customer Service and have been working alongside the Institute of Customer Service on their “Service with Respect” campaign.
-This campaign aims to work with Government, businesses, and consumers to drive down abuse & hostility directed towards front-line customer service staff across all sectors, including those working on our high streets.
+I am a vice-chair of the All-Party Parliamentary Group for Customer Service and have been working alongside the Institute of Customer Service (ICS) on their “Service with Respect” campaign.
+This campaign aims to work with Government, businesses, and consumers to drive down abuse and hostility directed towards front-line customer service staff across all sectors, including those working on our high streets.

 As part of their Service with Respect campaign, ICS has been periodically commissioning research into this issue.
 They found that in June 2020 customer service staff across all sectors had seen increasing levels of hostility, with 56% having experienced abuse from customers during the pandemic.
 These are the people who have kept our country running during the pandemic and it ought to be a bare minimum that these workers are treated with respect so they can continue to safely carry out their jobs.
 As our high streets get busier again, it is important that those working there are treated with respect and that abuse towards these workers is driven out.